 9. Meal Prep

 You can use a vacuum sealer to store easy meals in your fridge or freezer.
 If you have something on hand you can make quickly, you’ll be less likely to spend money on a last-minute fast food run.
 You can portion out and seal smoothie ingredients for breakfast, or freezer meals for dinner!
+Check out some of our favorite easy freezer meals that can be made in an hour.

 Honestly, it’s almost impossible to not save money when you start using a vacuum sealer to store food.
 And while they’re simple machines to use, there are a few tips and tricks that are definitely worth learning.
 Here are 5 useful tips that will help you make the most of your vacuum sealer!